HL7/US-Core/source/pages/_includes/us-core-patient-summary.md

  binding to [Language codes with language and optionally a region modifier](ValueSet-simple-language.html)

 #### Summary of Constraints
-1. Patient.name.given or Patient.name.family or both SHALL be present
+1. Either Patient.name.given and/or Patient.name.family SHALL be present or a Data Absent Reason Extension SHALL be present.